Cloudxtreme/DDPS-db2dps/docs/install.md

 	./remote.sh -v make install

-See the [README for ddps](../src/ddps-src/README.md) on configuration.
+See the [README for ddps](../src/ddps-src/README.md) on configuration, you have to

+  - _install an empty dabase_
+  - _restore from an existing database_.

 ### Building the ISO for FastNetMon

 TODO:

 Notice, that the 10Gb drivers on `fnm` is installed and may prevent the host from working correctly under virtualbox](https://www.virtualbox.org/wiki/VirtualBox),

 ## Final note about creating ISO images